MozillaSecurity/funfuzz/src/funfuzz/js/faq.md

 **Q: Will the gecko-dev Git mirror of mozilla-central be supported?**

 The "-R" flag assumes a Mercurial clone of mozilla-central is passed in as an argument.
-Git repositories are not yet supported fully, and especially not for autoBisect.
+Git repositories are not yet supported fully, and especially not for autobisectjs.
 See [issue #2](https://github.com/MozillaSecurity/funfuzz/issues/2).

 **Q: Can I run multiple instances of compile_shell?**